Cannabis Edibles: How Long It Takes to Feel the Effects & What to Expect

 When you consume cannabis through smoking or vaping, THC enters your bloodstream quickly via the lungs.
 However, edibles follow a different path.

 After ingestion, cannabinoids pass through your digestive system and are metabolized by the liver.
 During this process, THC is converted into 11-hydroxy-THC, a more potent compound that can cross the blood-brain barrier more effectively.
+Peer-reviewed pharmacokinetic research published on PubMed Central (NIH) confirms this metabolite reaches higher levels after oral consumption than after smoking.
 This is why edibles often produce stronger and more intense effects than inhaled cannabis.

 How Long Do Cannabis Edibles Take to Kick In?